-Technically, the tiny walled enclave of Vatican City is not a country but a ‘sovereign city-state’ ruled by the whichever Pope is currently in office.
+Technically, the tiny walled enclave of Vatican City is not a country but a ‘sovereign city-state’ ruled by the Pope.
 Whatever the case, with a mere 900 residents, it’s the smallest independent state in the world, by both area and population.
 And half of it is a garden.

-Another cause of many a pub quiz argument, the Principality of Monaco is a sovereign city-state surrounded by France, and the sea.
+The cause of many a pub quiz argument, the Principality of Monaco is a sovereign city-state surrounded by France, and the sea.
 It is a multiple record holder, having the highest population density in Europe (16,403.6 people per square kilometre) and the world’s lowest unemployment rate (an unbeatable 0% at last count).

 The tiny Republic of San Marino is the oldest surviving sovereign state and constitutional republic in the world, founded on 3 September 301.
 It is an immensely popular day trip from surrounding Italy, so join the crowds climbing up to Castello della Cesta and pick up an extremely kitsch souvenir.

 Sandwiched between Austria and Switzerland, little Liechtenstein is in fact a record holder – it has the world’s lowest external debt.
 Other than that thrilling claim to fame, it is a (somewhat unheralded) destination for winter sports, thanks to its position in the Alps.
 The capital Vaduz is more popular as a tax haven than for city breaks.

 The Republic of Malta is not actually an island but three islands – Malta, Gozo and Comino.
-Thanks to its situation - in the Mediterranean, south of Sicily and east of Tunisia, Malta enjoys hot summers and a clement winter climate, making it a popular year-round tourist destination.
+Thanks to its location in the Mediterranean, south of Sicily and east of Tunisia, Malta enjoys hot summers and a clement winter climate, making it a popular year-round tourist destination.
 Malta also boasts some outstanding prehistoric sites such as the Ġgantija megalithic temple complex.

-Lying in the eastern Pyrenees, bordered by Spain and France, Andorra attracts millions of day-tripping tourists thanks to its tax haven status, which means cheap booze, fags and electronics.
+Lying in the eastern Pyrenees, bordered by Spain and France, Andorra attracts millions of day-tripping tourists thanks to its tax haven status, which means cheap booze, ciggies and electronics.
 Those visitors staying longer than to fill their trolleys with whisky do so for the excellent winter sports and walking in the mountains.

 Ayia Napa may have hogged the headlines with its hoards of badly behaved Brits, but there is so much more to Cyprus than discos, drinking and debauchery.
 Like scuba diving.
 The wreck of the Zenobia, off the port of Larnaca, is rated as one of the world’s top wreck dives.
 The Zenobia was a passenger ferry, which sank here on her maiden voyage in 1980.